astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - Mutate a DAG object after it is loaded in the `DagBag`.
 - Run code after your DAG has been fully generated.

-This means that the DAG processor still parses all DAG files even if it is skipped using a DAG policy.
+This means that the DAG processor still parses all DAG files even if you skip one using a DAG policy.

 Some example implementations include:

-- Enforce a default owner for your DAGs.
+- Enforcing a default owner for your DAGs.
 - Enforce certain tags for DAGs, either default or based on conditions.
 - Ensure development DAGs do not run in production.
 - Stop a DAG from being executed by raising an `AirflowClusterPolicyViolation` exception.